Grassmannian framed bundles and generalized parabolic structures: The correspondence

 \end{prop}

-\begin{proof} The symplectic structure for the Grassmannian moment map under the Pl\"ucker embedding is the same as for its identification as a coadjoint orbit.
-We can apply Lemma \ref{Grassmann-moment}.
-This tells us that the moment map for the action of $U(n)$ on $(\alpha, \beta)$, if the planes corresponding to $\beta_i$ are indeed graphs of maps $\xi_i$, is
+\begin{proof} The symplectic structure and the moment map for the Grassmannian under the Pl\"ucker embedding is the same as for its identification as a coadjoint orbit; see Huckleberry, \cite[ pp. 127--128]{Hu}.
+We note that the map $C$ takes planes identified as the kernels of matrices $(b_i^*, d_i^*)$ with orthonormal rows to planes identified as the kernel of matrices $(0, b_i^*, d_i^*)$, again with orthonormal rows.
+The identity of the moment maps, as well as their explicit form, follows from Lemma \ref{Grassmann-moment}. \end{proof}